top of page

 Another factor to consider is the processing methods, themselves.
 While refined carbs are better digested, it involves heating ingredients at high temperatures.
 This can be problematic for a number of reasons:

-Degradation of those "high-quality" nutrients, hence the mass supplementation used in commercial foods.
-This method of processing also helps to prolong shelf life.
+1. Degradation of those "high-quality" nutrients, hence the mass supplementation used in commercial foods.
+This is in addition to the processing that kibble has to go through during manufacturing, which also helps to prolong shelf life.

-All things considered, it would seem as though unrefined grains are both a healthier and safer option.
+All things considered, it would seem as though unrefined grains are both a healthier and safer option - provided your cat tolerates them.

 Carbohydrate Digestibility